-The Metropolitan Area Planning Council (MAPC), Greater Boston's regional planning agency, is partnering with municipalities, including the City of Boston, and others in the housing field to advance the following proposal to HUD to address the severe shortage of both market-rate and affordable housing that exists in our region.
-We are committed to doing so through a mechanism that will create good jobs in the housing construction field, with good wages, benefits, and worker protections.
+The Metropolitan Area Planning Council (MAPC), Greater Boston's regional planning agency is partnering with the City of Boston, with other municipalities anticipated to join if the grant is awarded, and others in the housing field to advance the following proposal to HUD to address the severe shortage of both market-rate and affordable housing that exists in our region.
+We are committed to doing so through a mechanism that will create quality jobs in the housing construction field, with livable wages, benefits, and worker protections.
 The Commonwealth of Massachusetts, MAPC, and the participating local governments are all actively working to address our region's housing needs, but the problem is too large to solve with one silver-bullet strategy or by one individual entity.
 Greater Boston desperately needs to pick up the pace of housing production, especially housing that is affordable to low and moderate-income households.
-New housing also needs to be climate-ready, energy-efficient, and located in areas with good transit access so residents can easily get to jobs, services, schools, and amenities.
+New housing also needs to be resilient, energy-efficient, and located in areas with good transit access so residents can easily get to jobs, services, schools, and amenities.

-This grant proposal addresses Greater Boston's housing needs by seeking to reduce three of the most significant remaining barriers to the production of new housing units in our region: 1) high construction costs; 2) the time it takes to construct new housing; and 3) local opposition to new construction projects.
-With our partners, we have carefully constructed a regional approach to research and incentivize innovative offsite construction methods on strategically located sites to reduce these barriers to affordable housing production.
-We recognize that traditional stick-built construction is a vital part of our construction industry and produces quality homes, particularly high-density, high-rise housing developments.
-We see an opportunity to complement these large-scale construction projects, underway and planned throughout the region, with offsite construction methods for smaller developments, including single-family, duplexes, townhomes, and small multifamily structures.
+This grant proposal addresses Greater Boston's housing needs by seeking to reduce several significant barriers to the production of new housing units in our region, the foremost of which is high construction costs.
+Offsite housing construction is a well-proven way to reduce construction costs and timelines while maintaining the highest quality standards and often increasing energy efficiency due to the controlled environment of a manufacturing facility.
+Increasing offsite construction can also reduce two other key barriers to housing production: the time it takes to construct new housing and local opposition to new construction projects.
+With our partners, we have carefully constructed a regional approach to research and incentivize innovative offsite construction methods on strategically located sites to reduce these barriers to the production of housing that is naturally affordable or includes deed-restricted affordability.
+We recognize that traditional on-site wood and steel frame construction is a vital part of our construction industry and produces quality homes, particularly high-density, high-rise housing developments.
+We see an opportunity to complement these on-site construction projects, underway and planned throughout the region, by supporting the use of offsite construction methods with a focus on deed-restricted affordable projects of various sizes and scales and smaller, infill housing developments whose small scale often makes feasibility a challenge, including single-family, duplexes, townhomes, and small multi-family structures.
 By diversifying our construction methods and exploring offsite methods regionwide, we are confident that we can more quickly meet our housing and climate goals, while also creating a greater diversity of good jobs with good wages and benefits in the construction field.